Google to shut down social networking service Orkut in September

+* Sarah Friar says joins Slack Technologies's board of directors - tweet Source text (http://bit.ly/2mtlsxl)

-SAN FRANCISCO Google Inc will shut down its early social-networking service, Orkut, which was launched ten years ago but has failed to put Google ahead in what has become one of the Web's most popular businesses.
+SAN FRANCISCO, June 30 Google Inc will shut down its early social-networking service, Orkut, which was launched ten years ago but has failed to put Google ahead in what has become one of the Web's most popular businesses.

 Google said it will shut down Orkut, which is widely used in Brazil and India but hasn't caught on more broadly, on Sept.
 30, to focus on its other social networking initiatives.